SaierLaboratory/TCDBtools/manuals/getOrthologs.md

 ## Summary
-Compares the proteomes of selected genomes and infers pairs of orthologs based on reciprocal best hits.
+This program compares full proteomes and infers pairs of orthologous genes based on the reciprocal best hit approach.
+The program can use any one of several programs to perform the sequence alignments (i.e., [_BLAST_](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), [_DIAMOND_](http://www.diamondsearch.org/), [_LASTAL_](http://last.cbrc.jp/) and [_MMseqs_](https://github.com/soedinglab/MMseqs2)).
+Various levels of sensitivity can be used when running _DIAMOND_.
+Furthermore, the program offers options for controlling how a candidate protein fusion will be treated based on cutoffs for minimal alignment coverage and maximal E-value.

 ## Contributor
 Gabriel Moreno-Hagelsieb

 ## Dependencies
 The following programs need to be available in your path for this